ISISComputingGroup/ibex_developers_manual/Mount-or-create-IBEX-VHDs.md

 Or:
 1. Follow instructions to create a blank database and copy that to the disk
 1. Add other directories meant to be in var from the developer's setup e.g. log, autosave

+### Automation Idea

+To automate this I would suggest setting up a new path in the install utils.
+Then mount the VHD at the correct points `c:\instrument` and then run tasks as usual.